Diamante-Smith/osticket-prereqs/README.md

 <br>

-- You can create\ define your own roles
+- You can create and define your own roles

 - Click on "Agents" -> Click on "Roles" -> Click "Add New Role" -> you can name it "Supreme Admin"

-- Click on "Permissions" and checkmark everything -> Click on "Tasks" and checkmark everything to let be capable of doing everything
+- Click on "Permissions" and checkmark everything -> Click on "Tasks" and checkmark everything so they can be capable of doing everything

 - Click on "Knowledgebase" and checkmark "Premade" as well -> after that is over, click on "Add Role"; this will solidify our new role for "Supreme Admin"